Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-scp:

       stackato scp  *<paths>*
-        Copy source files and directories to the destination.
+        Copy files and directories to and from application containers.
+The colon ":" character preceding a specified source or destination indicates a remote file or path.
+Sources and destinations can be file names, directory names, or full paths.

         .. raw:: html